petershin/liferay-learn/docs/dxp/latest/en/content-authoring-and-management/web-content/web-content-articles/filtering-and-sorting-web-content-articles.md

 ## Filter by Highlighted Web Content Structure

 {bdg-secondary}`Liferay 7.4 2024.Q1+`

-!!! important
-    This feature is currently behind a release feature flag (LPS-194763).
-Read [Release Feature Flags](../../../system-administration/configuring-liferay/feature-flags.md#release-feature-flags) for more information.

 You can select web content structures and see only web content articles that belong to those selected structures.
 To choose which structures to highlight,